 We veered off the pavement to find a restaurant for lunch as the path made its way to the railway station.
 Seated on the patio of Barabba in White, a clear plastic covering pulled down to protect us from a slight chill, our group enjoyed fresh seafood with a glass of local Vino Bianco.

 Later, on the slow ferry ride back along the coast to Riomaggiore, we sat on the open deck watching those same pastel villages passing by in progression as our daydream continued.
 Which village should be the location for a month-long stay.

 More advice for visiting Cinque Terre

+Want to spend more time here?
 Click the link to start your search for hotels in Cinque Terre!